kavengagne/ClipboardHistory/README.md

 ## Bug Tracker / Feature Request

 Have a bug or a feature request?
-[Please open a new issue](https://github.com/kavengagne/KGVSClipboardHistory/issues).
+[Please open a new issue](https://github.com/kavengagne/ClipboardHistory/issues).

 ## License

-KGVSClipboardHistory is released under the [Apache License, Version 2.0](/LICENSE.txt).
+ClipboardHistory is released under the [Apache License, Version 2.0](/LICENSE.txt).